joereynolds/joereynolds.github.io/_posts/2018-06-12-pentatonics.md

 ---|----|-----|------|--
 1|  3 | 4   | 5   | b7

 Anytime you see a formula like the above, you should be thinking what it can go against.
-We can see that this could work against a major backing but equally, we should notice the b7 at the end of the scale which hints a lot more closely to a dominant sound.
+We can see that this could work against a major backing but equally, we should notice the b7 at the end of the scale which hints at a dominant sound.

 If we carry out the logic that we did at the beginning of this article and start this scale on a different note, we can get even more interesting ideas.